im-coderavi/Portfolio/README.md

 ## 📖 About The Project

-This portfolio is not just a showcase of work; it's a statement of engineering excellence and design precision.
+This portfolio is a statement of engineering excellence and design precision.
 Built with the latest **MERN stack** technologies, it features a **glassmorphism-inspired UI**, fluid animations, and a robust backend infrastructure.
 The project is designed to be fully responsive, ensuring a seamless experience across all devices, from mobile phones to 4K desktops.

 ### Key Features